 P.S.
 If you have not already, check out our extensive, updated Nanoleaf Aurora post here: Nanoleaf Aurora How To: Setup and Configuration to the Muks!

-For the (to be updated!) comparison to Siri and Google Assistant, see: Assistant Showdown with Nanoleaf Aurora: Who will win, Siri, Alexa or Google Assistant?
+For the comparison to Siri and Google Assistant, please see: Assistant Showdown with Nanoleaf Aurora: Who will win, Siri, Alexa or Google Assistant?